ameroyer/ameroyer/README.md

 ## 📓 Side Projects & Snippets

+I enjoy building tools for automating my daily tasks; Only one constraint: They need to have cute names and/or aesthetics.

+- 🍬 **[PeperNoten](https://github.com/ameroyer/pepernoten)** -- A CLI tool to parse arXiv papers into Obsidian-ready markdown research notes.
+It slowly builds a knowledge base of research paper, clustered into topics, which you can then connect to as a MCP server.
+- 📖 **[Grimoire](https://github.com/ameroyer/grimoire)** -- A research logbook build by parsing and comparing MLFlow runs: Select the runs you want to compare, Claude writes a first analysis for you and you can then add your own comments and notes.
+Like PeperNotenm you can always access your grimoire via MCP to quickly check your previous conclusions and analyses.
+- 🍫 **[PRaline](https://github.com/ameroyer/PRaline)** -- Did your number of PRs to review dramatically increase with the advent of Claude ?
+PRaline helps you get these first PR review comments in, and builds a knowledge base of common issues, bugs, pain points with each merged PR
+- 📎 **[PocketPal](https://github.com/ameroyer/pocketpal)** -- Bring some fun to your remote working days by turning Claude into a cute voice assistant using on-device Speech-to-Text and Text-to-Speech.

+---

+## 📓 Side Projects & Snippets

 Personal experiments, small tools, and one-off builds:

 - 🍬 **[PeperNoten](https://gist.github.com/ameroyer/430a087f857f5d996445e6e9ba21ca00)** -- A small script to auto-generate a "skimmed-through" Obsidian note in markdown from an arxiv paper.